 The Sue Ross Arts Center

-Have you been to the Regional Visions Art Exhibit and the Bicentennial Photo Display?
-They are on display at the new Sue Ross Arts Center, 215 S. Franklin.
-The Gallery is open Monday –Friday 12:30-4:00 pm and Saturday, 10:00 am-2:00 pm.
+There are wonderful exhibits at the Sue Ross Arts Center, 215 S. Franklin.
+The Gallery is open Monday –Friday 11:00-4:00 pm and Saturday, 10:00 am-2:00 pm.
 The KAA asks all visitors to wear a mask and practice social distancing when visiting the exhibit.
 For more information call 660-665-0500 or go to: kirksvillearts.org.

 The Adair County Public Library

-There are great activities happening at the Adair County Library including weekly ukulele evenings!
+There are great activities happening at the Adair County Library!
 Check out the events HERE